 We all know at least one person who has made the conversion to veganism and just will not keep quiet about it.
 If you’ve already taken the plunge and gone vegan yourself, you probably understand why this is.
 There is something almost spiritual about the vegan lifestyle; the act of eating becomes a kind of mindfulness in itself.

-There is a multitude of different reasons that people decide to take up veganism.
-In some cases, they are hoping to reap the health benefits of avoiding processed and unhealthy foods.
-In other cases, people are looking for something a little more philosophical and simply want to avoid using animal products.
+There is a multitude of different reasons that people decide to take up veganism including people who are looking for something a little more philosophical and simply want to avoid using animal products.

 While there are a hundred and one excellent reasons to become a vegan, many people still require convincing of the merits.
 The following list contains the most compelling reasons to become vegan, each of which is backed up by solid scientific studies.

 How many times have you started a new diet or exercise routine in order to lose weight, only to find yourself quickly losing motivation and caving in?
 Finding a diet that works is difficult for many people.
 If you’ve been struggling to find something that will help you to lose weight, and keep it off, then consider whether going vegan could be a possible solution.
 Given that losing weight is such a prominent public issue, anything which allows more people to achieve it is surely to be encouraged.

 In these environmentally conscious times, many of us are looking for ways to live a greener life.
 We don’t often think of the impact that our diets are having on the environment but often the effects can be significant.
 Imported food obviously needs to be transported and meat is among the worst offenders when it comes to environmental impact.
 Going vegan and removing meat products from your diet will put you on the fast track to the greener future you have always wanted.